m-walas/Harmobot/README.md

 Upon launching Harmobot, you will be greeted with a user-friendly window where you can:

 - **Import Data:**
-  Input a Schej or Cabbagemeet URL to fetch participant availability.
+  Input a Timeful or Cabbagemeet URL to fetch participant availability.

 - **Configure Scheduling Parameters:**
   Set the number of required participants, minimum requirements, and working hour limits.